loader image

 Yes, parties exchange written evidence from witnesses and experts prior to trial.
 That evidence is typically in the form of affidavits.

-Evidence – trial
+Evidence – Trial

 How is evidence presented at trial?
 Do witnesses and experts give oral evidence?